gatsbyjs/gatsby/docs/docs/custom-html.md

 title: Customizing html.js
 ---

-Gatsby uses a React component to render the `<head>` and other parts of the HTML not part of Gatsby's React.js application.
+Gatsby uses a React component to server render the `<head>` and other parts of the HTML outside of the core Gatsby application.

 Most sites should use the default `html.js` shipped with Gatsby.
 But if you need to customize your site's html.js, simply copy the default one into your source tree by running:

 ```shell
 cp .cache/default-html.js src/html.js